 - Galactosemia equally affects males and females.

-- Galactosemia is most often diagnosed in infancy by newborn screening because all states include galactosemia as part of their newborn screen.
+- Galactosemia is most often diagnosed in infancy by newborn screening because all states include galactosemia as part of their newborn screening.

 Untreated infants with severely deficient galactose-1-phosphate uridyltransferase (GALT) activity typically present with the following variable findings: